Manage late submissions, extensions and mitigation

 - LATE SUBMISSIONS must be set to YES for all dropboxes

-- All extension / mitigation dropboxes should be adaptively released to ONLY those students with extension / mitigation approval
+- All extension / mitigation dropboxes should be adaptively released to ONLY those students with extension / mitigation approval.
+Information about setting this up is available in our Adaptive Release guide.

 7. Benefits of this approach